 Students who violate the dress or behavior code will also be subject to the discipline procedure.
 Identification cards will be issued at the start of the program.
-In order to receive an identification card a student must present two forms of identification, one of which must be a picture ID.
+In order to receive an identification card a student must present Galen College of Nursing | Louisville Campus STUDENT two forms of identification, one of which must be a picture ID.
 Acceptable identification includes driver's license and social security card.
 Students will not be admitted to clinical sites without a valid identification card.
 The ID card allows students to use the library resources and to enter Galen clinical facilities.
 ID cards must be turned in when a student graduates, withdraws, or is dismissed from the program.
 A replacement fee will be charged for lost cards.